Monitoring and Maintaining Control

 Keep in mind that in order to effectively monitor and control a project, it needs to have been planned and realistically estimated so that controlling, particularly cost and scheduling, are achievable goals that will lead to successful project completion.

 This article is the first in a two-part series and has provided an overview of the project monitor and control process and its importance in overall project management.
 Be sure to read Part 2 of this article series for more specific information pertaining to this phase.

-Keep Your Project in Control
+This post is part of the series: Keep Your Project in Control

 Project monitoring and control provides an understanding of project progress, identifies deviation from the plan and is a mechanism for making any necessary corrective actions.